hephaestus-compiler-project/types-bug-study-artifact/README.md

 ## Downloading the 320 Typing-Related Bugs (Optionally)

+**IMPORTANT NOTE:**
+You have to complete the previous step in order to proceed with this one.

-To download the data associated with the *specific* 320 typing-related that were manually examined in our paper, run the following script (estimated running time: 4--5 min)
+To download the data associated with the *specific* 320 typing-related that were manually examined in our paper, run the following script (estimated running time: 4--5 min).

 ```bash
 ./scripts/fetch/get_data_for_selected_bugs.sh downloads data
 ```
-The above script takes as input the `downloads` directory that includes the entire dataset of bugs, and the `data/` directory that contains an `iterations/` directory with the bugs examined in our paper.
+The above script takes as input the `downloads/` directory that includes the entire dataset of bugs, and the `data/` directory that contains an `iterations/` directory with the bugs examined in our paper.